fes.de

 Astrid Haas

-Astrid is an independent Ugandan-Austrian urban economist, based in Hong Kong, working across research and practice, supporting cities in Africa, the Middle East and Asia with questions of strategy related to financing and funding.
-She also has appointments as an Adjunct Professor at the School of Cities, University of Toronto; Research Associate at the African Centre for Cities at the University of Cape Town and ODI; as well as an Extraordinary Lecturer at the African Tax Institute, University of Pretoria.
-She holds an MSc in Public Financial Management from SOAS, University of London and an MA in International Economics and International Development from Johns Hopkins University.
-In 2016, she was nominated by the University of Cape Town as one of Africa’s Young Leaders and in 2020 she received the Johns Hopkins Outstanding Recent Graduate award for her leadership and work on urbanisation.
+Astrid, an independent Ugandan-Austrian urban economist based in Hong Kong, supports cities in Africa, the Middle East, and Asia with financing and strategy questions.
+She is an Adjunct Professor at the University of Toronto's School of Cities, a Research Associate at the African Centre for Cities at the University of Cape Town and ODI, and an Extraordinary Lecturer at the African Tax Institute, University of Pretoria.
+In 2016, she was named a Young Leader by the University of Cape Town, and in 2020, she received the Johns Hopkins Outstanding Recent Graduate award for her urbanisation work.

 Githau Thabanja

-Githau Thabanja is the City Manager of Nakuru City in Nakuru County Government-Kenya, where he has been charged with the city's administrative responsibilities since 2019.
-In Africa, Gitau serves as the UNESCO Creative Cities Network Coordinator under the Craft and Folk Arts category.
-He serves as the National Chair of all City and Municipal Managers in Kenya.
-He brings a fresh perspective to Nakuru Urban’s administration and Planning by demonstrating a strong commitment to transformation.
-He earned a Master of Urban Administration and Planning from the University of Seoul in South Korea in 2019 and holds another Master’s Degree in Governance and Ethics from Mount Kenya University.
-He also completed a Bachelor of Education in Economics and Business Studies from Kenyatta University.
-Prior to that, he served as a County Executive Committee Member overseeing Land, Housing, and Physical Planning in Nyandarua County, honing his expertise in local governance and development.
+Githau Thabanja has been the City Manager of Nakuru City in Kenya since 2019, overseeing administration.
+In Africa, he is the UNESCO Creative Cities Network Coordinator for Craft and Folk Arts and the National Chair of Kenya’s City and Municipal Managers.
+He offers a fresh perspective on Nakuru’s administration and planning, committed to transformation.
+He earned a Master of Urban Administration and Planning from the University of Seoul in 2019, holds a Master’s in Governance and Ethics from Mount Kenya University, and a Bachelor's in Economics and Business Studies from Kenyatta University.

 Shelton Mthunzi Sithole